Why are NHL players refusing to wear Pride jerseys? Explaining the league's latest controversy

 The Chicago Blackhawks made headlines last week when they openly stated they won’t wear Pride jerseys, according to the Chicago Sun Times, “because of safety concerns for Russian players.”

 Chicago was not the only team to abandon Pride jersey plans this season, a growing list that also includes the New York Rangers, who were the first full team to ditch Pride following Provorov’s act.
-Also choosing not to wear Pride jerseys this season, either within their initial plans, or as a reaction to the anti-LGBTQ+ rhetoric spreading throughout the league, were the Minnesota Wild, Colorado Avalanche, New York Islanders, and Tampa Bay Lightning.
+Also choosing not to wear Pride jerseys this season, either within their initial plans, or as a reaction to the anti-LGBTQ+ rhetoric spreading throughout the league, were the Minnesota Wild, Colorado Avalanche, New York Islanders, Tampa Bay Lightning and St. Louis Blues.

 The Wild and Lightning still saw players utilize rainbow tape during warmups.
 As the Wild stated of their organizational decision, "It is important to host nights like this to show all players, fans, and the LGBTQIA+ community that hockey is for everyone.
 We will continue to utilize our platform to strengthen our community and create a greater state of hockey.”